OjasMor/Traffic_Light_Classifier/README.md

 A red light should have the  label: [1, 0, 0].
 Yellow should be: [0, 1, 0].
 Green should be: [0, 0, 1].
 These labels are called **one-hot encoded labels**.

-*(Note: one-hot encoding will be especially important when you work with [machine learning algorithms](https://machinelearningmastery.com/how-to-one-hot-encode-sequence-data-in-python/)).*
+*(Note: one-hot encoding will be especially important when we work with [machine learning algorithms](https://machinelearningmastery.com/how-to-one-hot-encode-sequence-data-in-python/)).*

 <img src="images/processing_steps.png" width="80%" height="80%">